thisisrandy/catan-randomizer/README.md

   terrain hexes, i.e. adding the 3 deserts, 2 gold fields, and remaining hill and mountain hexes (1 each).
 Gold fields are restricted to 3 or fewer pips to prevent overly favorable initial settlement opportunities.
-There is one more number chit than resource-producing hex[^1], so, following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
+There is one more number chit than resource-producing hex[^extra-number-chit], so, following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
 It is recommended to increase the victory point goal for this board to 14.
 - _New World Islands_: Same as _New World Expanded_, but with distinct and
   separately-shuffled main and foreign island areas.
 Following the _Through the Desert_ scenario, gold fields and some of the better number chits are